LRYMND/v-link/README.md

 | 'Joystick' | Navigate    | Control mouse      |
 ```

-Holding down 'prev' button for 2 seconds toggles between normal and mouse mode.
+Holding down `Enter` button for ~2 seconds toggles between normal and mouse mode.
 The button mappings can be adjusted in the app.

 ---

 ### > 4.3 RTI folding mechanism

 Connect Pin 4 from the RTI to the RTI pin of the HAT.
-Again, either use a DuPont wire or solder directly to the RTI PCB/connector.
+You can solder directly to the RTI PCB/connector, or you can plug a DuPont wire into the connector.
+This can be done on the RTI side of the cable, or on the other side of the cable in the glove box.

 ![RTI_CONNECTOR_IMAGE](resources/schematics/rti.png?raw=true "RTI Connector")